 Absences not defined above or not having an accompanying note from the parent or legal guardian, presented in the timeline required by this policy, shall be considered as unexcused absences.
-Students with (insert number)5 unexcused absences in a course in a semester may not receive credit for that course.
+Students with ten (10) unexcused absences in a course in a semester shall not receive credit for that course.
 At the discretion of the principal after consultation with persons having knowledge of the circumstances of the unexcused absences, the student may be denied promotion or graduation.
 Excessive absences shall not be a reason for expulsion or dismissal of a student.

-When a student has (insert number equal to 1/2 above number5) unexcused absences, his/her parents, guardians, or persons in loco parentis shall be notified6.
+When a student has three (3), six (6), and nine (9) unexcused absences, his/her parents, guardians, or persons in loco parentis shall be notified.
 Notification shall be by telephone by the end of the school day in which such absence occurred or by regular mail with a return address sent no later than the following school day.

-Whenever a student exceeds (same number as in the first paragraph of this section 5) unexcused absences in a semester, the District shall notify the prosecuting authority and the parent, guardian, or persons in loco parentis shall be subject to a civil penalty as prescribed by law.
+Whenever a student exceeds ten (10) unexcused absences in a semester, the District shall notify the prosecuting authority and the parent, guardian, or persons in loco parentis shall be subject to a civil penalty as prescribed by law.

-It is the Arkansas General Assembly's intention that students having excessive absences be given assistance in obtaining credit for their courses.
-Therefore, at any time prior to when a student exceeds the number of unexcused absences permitted by this policy, the student, or his/her parent, guardian, or person in loco parentis may petition the school or district's administration for special arrangements to address the student's unexcused absences.
+At any time prior to when a student exceeds the number of unexcused absences permitted by this policy, the student, or his/her parent, guardian, or person in loco parentis may petition the school or district's administration for special arrangements to address the student's unexcused absences.
 If formal arrangements are granted, they shall be formalized into a written agreement which will include the conditions of the agreement and the consequences for failing to fulfill the agreement's requirements.
 The agreement shall be signed by the student, the student's parent, guardian, or person in loco parentis, and the school or district administrator or designee.

-Students who attend in-school suspension shall not be counted absent for those days.8
+Students who attend in-school suspension shall not be counted absent for those days.

-Days missed due to out-of-school suspension or expulsion shall be unexcused absences.8
+Days missed due to out-of-school suspension or expulsion shall be unexcused absences.